EIOPA ensures consistent and effective application of European regulation

 The answers provided by the European Commission clarify provisions already contained in the applicable legislation.
 They do not extend in any way the rights and obligations deriving from such legislation nor do they introduce any additional requirements for the concerned operators and competent authorities.
 The answers are merely intended to assist natural or legal persons, including competent authorities and Union institutions and bodies, in clarifying the application or implementation of the relevant legal provisions.
 Only the Court of Justice of the European Union is competent to authoritatively interpret Union law.
 The views expressed in the internal Commission Decision cannot prejudge the position that the European Commission might take before the Union and national courts.

 EIOPA may reject questions it does not intend to answer.
-Rejected questions are published on EIOPA website for a period of two months.
+Rejected questions are published on EIOPA website.

 EIOPA publishes its answers to admissible questions unless such publication is in conflict with the legitimate interest of the persons concerned or involves risks to the stability of the financial system.